Initial Rent, Bond and Fee

 The Residential Tenancies Act (RTA) requires Landlords to keep accurate records of all rent payments made by tenants and furthermore has made it an ‘Unlawful Act’ (Section 30 (2)) should the landlord fail to keep proper records!
 The act also requires landlords to issue rent receipts for certain moneys (Section 29) and again failure to issue such receipts is an unlawful act.

-As a protection for home owners our Trust Accounts are regularly audited by a local registered chartered accountant as required under the Real Estate Agents Audit Regulations 1976.
+As a protection for home owners our Trust Accounts are regularly audited by a registered auditor, as required under the Real Estate Agents Audit Regulations 1976.
+Each month we forward a copy of all Trust transactions to the auditor.

 Monthly Accounting to Owners

-Historically it has always been the practice of Property Managers to account to owners on a calendar monthly basis and our Trust Accounting system has been set up on this same historical model.
+Historically it has always been the practice of Property Managers to account to owners on a calendar monthly basis however, we have set our Trust Accounting system so that payments can be made mid-month, or even weekly.

 Throughout the month tenants make their regular rent payments to our Trust Account and then on the first working day of the following month we print out our ‘Owner Statements’ and make a direct credit of available funds to the owner’s bank account.
 The statements detail all moneys received into our Trust Account for the previous month including rents, bond refunds and any compensatory payments.
 It also details outward expenses such as tradesmen’s payments, regular outgoings such as rates or insurance premiums and the deduction of our agreed management fee.